NiftyIslandPD/OVO/README.md

 ## The Season

-A "season" lasts a Month from midnight NYC time on the first until 11:59 the last day of the month.
+A "season" lasts a Month, from midnight NYC time on the first until 11:59 on the last day of the month.

 Leading faction / Highest Vaulted value: +10% of vaulted amount (bonus) Losing faction / Lower Vaulted value: -10% of vaulted amount (penalty)